-Various "formula" grants are allocated to systems usually on the basis of service or demographic indicators.
-Discretionary grants are competitive and require the maintenance of positive relationships, solid planning, and well-conceived, well-executed projects.
+Various %ormula+grants are usually allocated to systems based on service or demographic indicators.
+Discretionary grants are competitive and require the maintenance of positive relationships, solid planning, and well-conceived projects.
 The Authority strives to maximize grant funding in order to best leverage local funds.
 Furthermore, as more dollars are needed to support an aggressive Long-Range Plan, the Authority will explore and secure other creative and non-traditional revenue sources.

-Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2010 process.
+Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2011 process.
 The Authority continues to aggressively pursue the flexible funding authorized under the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and continues to improve its internal capability to plan, finance, and implement its Capital Improvement Plan.
-The 2010 Budget also reflects the capitalization of traditional maintenance type expenditures allowable at the Federal level, which includes inventory material and supplies and preventive maintenance costs.
+The 2011 Budget also reflects the capitalization of traditional maintenance type expenditures allowable at the Federal level, which includes inventory material and supplies and preventive maintenance costs.
 It also includes funding from the Transportation Review Advisory Committee (TRAC).
 Long-Range capital planning efforts continue and will shape future capital strategies.